 We will not sell or otherwise make available personal information that we have collected about you to outside parties.
 We may disclose personally-identifiable information in response to a subpoena, court order or a specific request from a law enforcement agency to assist in an investigation, or as required by law.
 As a public body, we abide by the privacy guidelines outlined in the provincial Freedom of Information and Protection of Privacy Act (FOIPPA).

 During library programs and events, library staff may take photos and videos to be used for promotional purposes by the library.
 If you would prefer not to have your picture taken, please speak to a library staff member.
+Participants of online programs and events are asked to not take screenshots and/or record programs.

 When you visit the library’s website, the web server automatically logs and stores the date and time of your visit; the IP address assigned to your computer; the type and version of the browser you use; the operating system on your computer; and the Web address of the site that referred you to our site.
 This information is kept for statistical purposes to improve web services.